South Africa’s virus variant drives holiday surge of cases

 Mkhize noted that South Africa is part of a group of “countries that are leading in the field of genomic surveillance: Australia, Denmark, the Netherlands, South Africa and the United Kingdom.”

-Leading South Africa’s genomic research is Professor Tulio de Oliveira who is studying the new variant.
+Leading South Africa’s genomic research is Professor Tulio de Oliveira who is leading a team of scientists studying the genomic sequencing of the new variant.

 “I’ll be spending Christmas in my lab,” de Oliveira told AP.
 “We’ll be working throughout the whole holiday season on this research.”